The completed story

 “Does Gobber have to know?”

 “I will tell Gobber privately.
-He expects to know, and if I do not tell him, he will ask.
-This way means you avoid telling him; most of the time Gobber is working when he sees you, and people are around.
+He expects to know, and if I do not let him know, he will ask.
+This means he will not question you; most of the time Gobber is working when he sees you, and people are around.
 You do not want them overhearing.”

 “Have you more questions?”